 - a.
-Temporary privileges may be granted for a limited period of time on a case-by-case basis when: - 1. there is an important patient care need that mandates an immediate authorization to practice; or - 2. in pendency of Medical Executive Committee and Board of Trustees action on a completed application - b.
-Temporary privileges may be granted in the following circumstances: - 1.
-Care of a Specific Patient: Temporary clinical privileges may be granted where good cause exists to allow a physician, dentist or podiatrist to provide care to a specific patient (but not more than 4 during a calendar year) provided that the procedure described in Section 5.6-2 has been completed. - 2.
-Pending Completion of the Credentialing Process: Temporary clinical privileges may be granted to an applicant while that person's application for medical staff membership and privileges is completed and awaiting review and approval of the Medical Executive Committee or the Board of Trustees provided that the procedure described in Section 5.6-2 has been completed, and that the applicant has no current or previously successful challenge to professional licensure or registration, no involuntary termination of medical staff membership at any other organization, and no involuntary limitation, reduction, denial or loss of clinical privileges.
+Temporary privileges may be granted for a limited period of time on a caseby-case basis when: - 1. there is an important patient care need that mandates an immediate authorization to practice; or - 2. in pendency of Medical Executive Committee and Board of Trustees action on a completed application - b.
+Temporary privileges may therefore be granted in the following circumstances: - 1.
+Care of a Specific Patient: Temporary clinical privileges may be granted where good cause exists to allow a physician, dentist, podiatrist or, clinical psychologist to provide care to a specific patient (but not more than 4 during a calendar year) provided that the procedure described in Section 5.6-2 has been completed. - 2.
+Pending Completion of the Credentialing Process: Temporary clinical privileges may be granted to an applicant while that person's application for medical staff membership and privileges is completed and awaiting review and approval of the medical executive committee or the board of trustees provided that the procedure described in Section 5.6-2 has been completed, and that the applicant has no current or previously successful challenge to professional licensure or registration, no involuntary termination of medical staff membership at any other organization, and no involuntary limitation, reduction, denial or loss of clinical privileges.
 Such persons may only attend patients for a period not to exceed 120 days.